rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 author: Robert Peszek
 lastmodified: Jul 04, 2021
 featured: true
-summary:  Long post or a tiny book about advanced types in TypeScript
+summary:  A long post or a short book about advanced types in TypeScript by a TypeScript Newb.
 toc: true
 tags: TypeScript
 codestyle: ts
 ---
-**Subtitle: _A long post or a tiny book about advanced types in TypeScript_**
+**Subtitle: _A long post or a short book about advanced types in TypeScript by a TypeScript Newb_**

-This is a TypeScript post from a programmer who loves types and uses them a lot.
+This is a post about TypeScript from a programmer who loves types and uses them a lot.

 I will try to stay close to an idiomatic use of TypeScript but with little twists to demonstrate some interesting uses of types.
 I hope this post will be interesting to like-minded JavaScript and TypeScript developer who enjoy exploring types and try using the type checker to its full advantage.
 Practitioners of other strongly typed languages may find TypeScript interesting and exciting, as did I.